 - Terrestrial centrifugal grinding mills and density-separation jigs can be adapted for this work.

 - In colonial America, small streams powered rural grist mills and sawmills.

 - In Hobart and Launceston the colonists captured the waters of nearby streams to power flour mills.

-- 1.2A domestic device for grinding a solid substance to powder or pulp: a coffee mill
+- 1.2A domestic device for grinding a solid substance to powder: a pepper mill

 - This footage is followed by scarily similar scenes of rows of identical workers entering and working in the factories and steel mills.

 - Essie Mae grew up mainly with an aunt and uncle in a steel mill town not far from Philadelphia, Pennsylvania.